Notice: Sorry, online booking for this event has now closed.

-In this talk, Satya Doyle Byock will offer a review of the developmental framework in Jung’s psychology and how the emphasis on the Second Half of Life within the field neglects that radical psychological work that can—and should—be done prior, while also excluding countless younger individuals who could benefit greatly from Jung’s work.
-In questioning the oft-repeated notion that individuation begins in the second half of life, Satya will explore various sources including Jung’s Vision Seminars with Christiana Morgan, an American woman then in analysis with Jung in her late 20s.
+In this talk, Satya Doyle Byock offered a review of the developmental framework in Jung’s psychology and how the emphasis on the Second Half of Life within the field neglects that radical psychological work that can—and should—be done prior, while also excluding countless younger individuals who could benefit greatly from Jung’s work.
+In questioning the oft-repeated notion that individuation begins in the second half of life, Satya explored various sources including Jung’s Vision Seminars with Christiana Morgan, an American woman then in analysis with Jung in her late 20s.

 Speaker: Satya Doyle Byock

 Satya Doyle Byock, LPC is a Jungian oriented psychotherapist in Portland, Oregon and the founding director of The Salomé Institute of Jungian Studies which offers seminars online.
 Satya’s clinical work focuses on individuals in “Quarterlife," the stage of adulthood between adolescence and midlife that Jung called “The First Half of Life.”
 Satya’s work argues against the standard developmental model of Analytical psychology which views individuation as beginning in the Second Half of Life.
 Satya’s book on this stage of life is forthcoming from Random House in the summer of 2022.
 Last updated August 2021